KarthikBashyam/spring-boot-minishift/README.md

 This is a sample spring boot application deployed on OKD (Minishift).

-Start Minishift by running teh below command
+Start Minishift by running the below command

 minishift start